How to spot timeshare claims scams: choosing a trustworthy claims or relinquishment firm

 So what did they do?

-Claims firms.
-Good and bad
+Claims firms: the good and the bad

-Along came claims firms.
+Then came claims firms.

 Anfi del Mar.
 The first timeshare company to lose in court